-From September 2020, we have created a new personalised curriculum for our school, ensuring that it meets the needs of all pupils within our setting.
+From September 2020, we created a personalised curriculum for our school, ensuring that it meets the needs of all pupils within our setting.
 We firmly believe that the curriculum and organisation allows each pupil to learn at a pace that is appropriate for them and allows More Able pupils the opportunity to study subjects in greater breadth and depth, using their curriculum knowledge to develop and further their skills and understanding through investigative and reasoning activities.